Proposed Upgrades to Building and Tracks

 Section 106 requires federal agencies to consider the effects of projects they carry out, assist, fund, permit, license, or approve on historic properties.
 Through the Section 106 review process for the Project to date, FRA has determined, and the Oregon State Historic Preservation Officer (SHPO) has concurred, that the Project, if constructed, would have adverse effects on four historic elements of Union Station: the Front Yard, the High Shed, the platform canopies, and the Nursery.
 Prosper Portland, ODOT, and FRA have consulted with interested parties to identify measures that could be used to resolve the adverse effects of the Project on the historic elements of Union Station.
 The proposed measures are incorporated into a draft Section 106 Programmatic Agreement which will be executed among FRA, SHPO, ODOT, and Prosper Portland and which will guide the Project, in terms of consideration of the historic significance of Union Station, as the Project advances over the next 10 years.

 Additionally, the Section 106 process provides the public with the opportunity to review and comment on the draft Programmatic Agreement.
 This process is an important way for residents to lend their voices in protecting and maintaining historic properties in their communities.

-Prosper Portland, ODOT, and FRA want to hear what you think about the process and the proposed measures to resolve adverse effects that are outlined in the draft Programmatic Agreement.
+From September 30 – October 30, 2019, Prosper Portland, ODOT, and FRA collected feedback regarding the process and the proposed measures to resolve adverse effects that are outlined in the draft Programmatic Agreement.
 Feedback received will be considered in preparing the final Programmatic Agreement, which is scheduled to be executed in the Spring of 2020.

-You can review and comment on the draft Programmatic Agreement online or in person:
+You can review the draft Programmatic Agreement below: